A personalized skincare routine with proven ingredients and steps is the only thing you need to get flawless skin!

 - Very dry skin: If you suffer from very sensitive skin as well, allergies, rosacea, and similar give this hydrating and soothing creme from Paulas Choice a try.
 It calms down redness, and contains good ingredients like hyaluronic acids!
 If you just suffer from regular and irritated dry skin, try This moisturizing bomb from belif It’s very hydrating and calming but not greasy, so it’s great for both day and night, winter and summer.
 It’s without synthetic fragrances.
 The product lasts for a long time, and if you suffer from dry skin this is the kind of stuff you end up re-purchasing for the rest of your life.
 Remember to use serums underneath.
 If you have oily/combination skin, they also have a water-based and just as popular version of the moisturizing bomb here.

-We wanted to make this routine as quick and easy as possible to maintain since you’re probably tired and in a hurry.
+We want to keep this routine as quick and easy as possible to maintain since you’re probably tired and in a hurry.

 If your skin produces a lot of oil while you sleep, it’s necessary to do a cleanse, but not as thorough as in the nighttime routine.
 Wash your face with a good cleanser containing AHAs/BHAs, ideally salicylic acid and/or lactic acid.
 We recommended this CLEAR cleanser from Paula’s choice that contains salicylic acid (BHAs) which gives you an extra good pore cleanse.
 We also recommended this cleanser from SkinMedica, it contains both AHA and BHA, which is great!